gfarnadi/gfarnadi.github.io/index.md

 - **Golnoosh Farnadi**, Behrouz Babaki, and Lise Getoor.
 Fairness in Relational Domains.
 In Proceedings of the AAAI/ACM Conference on AI, Ethics, and Society (AIES), 2018.

 - Sriram Srinivasan, Behrouz Babaki, **Golnoosh Farnadi**, and Lise Getoor.
 Lifted HingeLoss Markov Random Fields.
-To apear in the thirty-second Conference on Artificial Intelligence (AAAI), 2018. **Acceptance rate: 16.2%**
+In Proceedings of the thirty-second Conference on Artificial Intelligence (AAAI), 2018. **Acceptance rate: 16.2%**

 - **Golnoosh Farnadi**, Jie Tang, Martine De Cock, and Marie-Francine Moens.
 User Profiling through Deep Multimodal Fusion.
 In Proceedings of the 11th ACM International Conference on Web Search and Data Mining (WSDM), 2018. **Acceptance rate: 16%**